Mailbox Products - Environmental procedures

 Recycling products for reuse allows us to offer not only our own proprietary recycled ranges of pallets, tanks, trucks and boxes but also offer to recycling as a service to our customers.
-When plastic items reach the end of their life, chipping to re-cycle enables an element of pre-used plastic to be added to the virgin plastic to re-mould.
+When plastic items reach the end of their life, chipping to re-cycle enables an element of pre-used plastic to be re-mould.

 Preventing the waste of potentially useful materials to reduce energy usage, air pollution and water pollution is an integral part of the company ethos and this is just one example of the many environmental measures Mailbox implements across its factory and entire supply chain.

 All Mailbox products are multi-use, standing in stark contrast to the single use, throwaway culture – many of our crates are in operation for more than ten years!
 No only are our products are designed and manufactured to offer years of use, but they are also recyclable at the end of life.